learn-co-curriculum/js-object-oriented-classes-readme/README.md

 // hello my name is Tom
 ```

-Note that even though we have not defined any methods directly on the `Teacher` class, by using the extends keyword an instance of a Teacher shares has all of the same functionality of a newly created user.
+Note that even though we have not defined any methods directly on the `Teacher` class, by using the extends keyword an instance of a Teacher has all of the same functionality of a newly created user.
 We can also add new methods to a Teacher class that are not declared on a User.
 For example, we can add a method called teachMath:

 ```js
 class Teacher extends User {